John Golden Theatre: 1990s to present

-The John Golden Theatre continued to host small productions in the mid-2010s.
+The Golden Theatre continued to host small productions in the mid-2010s.
 These included Vanya and Sonia and Masha and Spike and A Time to Kill in 2013; Mothers and Sons and A Delicate Balance in 2014, Skylight and a revival of The Gin Game in 2015; and Eclipsed and The Encounter in 2016.
 Subsequently, the Golden hosted A Doll's House, Part 2 in 2017; Three Tall Women and The Waverly Gallery in 2018; and Hillary and Clinton and Slave Play in 2019.
 The theater closed on March 12, 2020, due to the COVID-19 pandemic.
 The production Hangmen, which was supposed to open in mid-2020, did not officially open at that time due to the pandemic.
 The Golden Theatre reopened October 13, 2021, with performances of Thoughts of a Colored Man, which closed at the end of the year.
 This allowed Hangmen to be booked for a limited run from April to June 2022, followed by Topdog/Underdog for a limited run from October 2022 to January 2023.
-The play Prima Facie is then scheduled to open at the theater in April 2023.
+The play Prima Facie was staged at the Golden from April to July 2023; it was followed by The Shark Is Broken from August to November 2023.
+The play Stereophonic ran at the Golden from April 2024 to January 2025.
+This was followed by the musical Operation Mincemeat in February 2025.

 Notable productions

 Productions are listed by the year of their first performance.
+This list only includes Broadway shows; it does not include films screened at the theater.